scalar-labs/scalar-kubernetes/docs/ConfigureScalarDB.md

 ```

 Note:
 * Kubernetes secrets option to add database credentials as `existingSecret` may not be available with the current version.
-It will be added in the upcoming releases.
+It will be added in future releases.

 ### Cosmos DB